How are you doing on your HR resolutions? This is a great time for a city to pause and reflect on how it can improve and become even better.

 10. Review and Revise Your Personnel Policy

 Take a look at your city’s personnel policies to ensure that they comply with any new employment law changes during the past year and beyond.
 In addition, some city policies should be updated to reflect the policies and practices of the current administration.
-If you need sample policies or assistance with an update of your personnel policies, contact KLC and ask for Andrea or Courtney.
+If you need sample policies or assistance with an update of your personnel policies, contact KLC and ask for Andrea.

 9. Adopt Equal Pay Policies